Rajkiya Pratibha Vikas Vidyalaya

-Rajkiya Pratibha Vikas Vidyalayas, popularly known as RPVV or Pratibha, and renamed as Dr. Bhim Rao Ambedkar Schools of Specialized Excellence (DBRA-SOSE), is a school system run by the Directorate of Education, Government of Delhi in Delhi, India.
-The member schools are in Raj Niwas Marg, Surajmal Vihar, Civil Lines, Yamuna Vihar, Kishanganj, Lajpat Nagar, Shalimar Bagh, Hari Nagar, Rohini, Paschim Vihar, Vasant Kunj, Lodi Road, Link Road, Dwarka in sector 5, 10 and 19, Gandhi Nagar, Rohini sector 21, Gautampuri, INA Colony, IP Extension, Jahangirpuri, Narela and Nand Nagri.
+Rajkiya Pratibha Vikas Vidyalayas, popularly known as RPVV or Pratibha, and reestablished as Dr. Bhim Rao Ambedkar Schools of Specialized Excellence (DBRA-SOSE), and eventually as CM SHRI Schools, alongside other schools of DoE,is a school system run by the Directorate of Education, Government of Delhi in Delhi, India.
+The member schools are in Raj Niwas Marg, Surajmal Vihar, Civil Lines, Yamuna Vihar, Kishanganj, Lajpat Nagar, Shalimar Bagh, Hari Nagar, Rohini, Paschim Vihar, Vasant Kunj, Lodi Road, Link Road, Dwarka in sector 5, 10 and 19, Gandhi Nagar, Rohini Sector 11, Gautampuri, INA Colony, IP Extension, Jahangirpuri, Narela and Nand Nagri.

 Admission

 For RPVVs

 An entrance test is conducted every year.
 This is the only gateway for admission in the RPVVs.
 Admission of students is in 6th,9th and 11th standards.
 Due to the COVID-19 pandemic, no entrance test was held for the 2020–21 school year.
 Class 11th admissions are held on the merit base of CBSE results of standard 10th.

 Due to establishment of the DBRA-SOSEs in 2021, no new admissions are being accepted in RPVVs now and eventually the existence of RPVVs will come to an end in at most three years.